ibm-cloud-docs/EventStreams/schema_registry.md

 The Schema Registry is enabled by default for {{site.data.keyword.messagehub}} Enterprise plan service instances.

-The Schema Registry is not automatically enabled on the {{site.data.keyword.messagehub}} Satellite plan service instances.
-See [Enable the Schema Registry API](/docs/EventStreams?topic=EventStreams-satellite-provisioning#satellite-enable-schema-registry) for information about how to enable it on the Satellite plan.
+The Schema Registry is not automatically enabled for {{site.data.keyword.messagehub}} Satellite plan service instances.
+For information about how to enable it for the Satellite plan, see [Enable the Schema Registry API](/docs/EventStreams?topic=EventStreams-satellite-provisioning#satellite-enable-schema-registry).

 The Schema Registry is not available for other {{site.data.keyword.messagehub}} plans.